hydramod/ecommerce-data-pipeline/services/payment/README.md

 **Behavior**

-* Publishes to Kafka topic `payment.events` with payload:
+* Publishes to Kafka topic `payments.events` with payload:

   ```json
   {